 · Physical damage coverage: Damage or loss to your own boat will have coverage under this policy.
 For example, damage from collisions, fires, vandalism, theft and other losses might have coverage.

-· Medical payments insurance: Should you get hurt in a boating wreck, then you might use this coverage to pay for your medical costs after your health insurance pays.
+· Medical payments insurance: Should you or your pets get hurt in a boating wreck, then you might use this coverage to pay for your medical costs after your health insurance pays.

 · Uninsured/underinsured boater coverage: Other boaters might not have liability insurance.
 However, if you have this coverage on your vessel, you can get assistance paying for the damage someone else causes, and that wasn’t your fault.